Ravisankar-S/Y-Ultimate-Management-Platform/README.md

 ```

 Your Postgres volume persists between runs.
 To start again, repeat steps 3, 5 (activation only), 8, and 9.
 Remember to rerun `python -m app.init_db` and `python -m app.db.seed_admin` if you ever rebuild from an empty database.

+Due to a teammate health setback we finished this sprint as a one-dev pit crew; as a newcomer I wasn’t able to land the frontend in time, so we’re showcasing the backend infrastructure as-is.